michlv/sensus_protocol_lib/README.md

 If your ESP board does not boot up, one may need to add 10k or higher pull up resitors between GPIO2 and 3.3V or GPIO0 and 3.3V.

-For Adruino I expect no pull up resistors are needed and in the above where 3.3V is used, use 5V instead.
+For Adruino, I expect, no pull up resistors are needed and in the above where 3.3V is used, just replace with 5V instead.

 The data format from the meter I have is:

-start bit (0), 7 data bits (LSB), parity bit, stop bit (1)
+start bit (0), 7 data bits (LSB first), parity bit, stop bit (1)

 My meter seems to send:

-R226107789670\r
+R226107229550\r

 i.e. Rxxxxyyyyyyyy\r